KratosMultiphysics/Examples/dam/use_cases/2d_dam_thermo_mechanical/README.md

 * ConvectionDifussionApplication
 * DamApplication

-This tipe of simulation allows to the user to obtain a dam estimation movement depending on the season.
+This type of simulation allows to the user to obtain a dam estimation movement depending on the season.
 This opens the possibility of computing large periods of analysis.

 ## Results